Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

     - Application Site
     - Quantity
 4. Submit for Approval
     - If this is an integrated order from AgSync or a third-party dispatch, the submit for approval function would not be present.
-The "Submit for Proposal" would show up if generated in CRM.
+The "Submit for Proposal" would show up if generated in CE.
 5. If you open a work order line, you will be able to view the Work Order Completion tab which provides more information on the application and applicator.
     - Application Worker
     - Application License